 Session 429.
 The Basics: What is the Theatrical Design Contest?
 For those looking to enter the contest for the first time or would like a refresher on expectations.
 Because the challenge is different every year, it's important to update as you start your competition year.
-If you have never participated but would like to, hopefully this session will inspire you to compete in what promises to be our best year ever.
-Room WCA-201
+If you have never participated but would like

 Session 430.
 The Contest Prompt.
 Double Session Part 1.
 Our contest this year is based on the play Axoloris, by Sean Mendelsohn.
 The design challenges are exciting and offer some new project opportunities within the different categories.
 We will dig into many possibilities of themes to explore and how to express them within your designs.
-Room WCA-201 communication contest so let's talk about what that looks like for you.
-We will also talk pro-tips and tricks for making your entry stand out.
 Room WCA-201